Requirements and schedule for completion of the program

 - Materials and Methods - include a description of the experimental design, methods employed or developed, statistical methods used, as appropriate - consult with your mentor on the degree to which you detail methodology that is already published.
 It may be convenient to place fine detail of methods (e.g. recipes, when these are detailed) in an appendix.

-- Literature Cited - adopt any of the standard formats with which you are familiar from your reading of scientific journals.
+- Literature Cited - adopt any one of the standard formats with which you are familiar from your reading of scientific journals and consistently use the chosen format.
 Include full titles and all authors.
 Be sure to double-check citations in the text with those in the reference list.
 Programs are available to help prepare your reference list and it may be a good idea to ask your mentor what is currently being used by the lab.

 - Appendices (if you wish)